cbiffle/httpd2/doc/vs.md

 effectively deprecated here in 2020.

-`httpd2` still uses a `publicfile`-style hardcoded set of MIME types, but the set is more appropriate for a static website in 2020.
-(I plan to make this configurable, eventually.)
+`httpd2` still uses a `publicfile`-style hardcoded set of MIME types, but the set is more appropriate for a static website in 2020, and the set can be extended using the environment.

 ### `httpd2` is an asynchronous, single-process server